Western Europe (France, Germany, England) · c. 7th century–present (golden age: 1100–1500)

 Stained Glass style is characterized by: bold black lead lines, jewel-toned fills, compartmentalized segments, translucent color effects, geometric subdivisions.
 This makes it ideal for window decorations, religious art, home decor.

 Yes!
-Clearly lets you generate unlimited stained glass SVG graphics with AI.
-Describe what you want, select the Stained Glass style, and get a unique vector graphic in seconds.
-All generated SVGs include commercial rights.
+Clearly lets you generate stained glass SVG graphics with AI — describe what you want, select the Stained Glass style, and get a unique vector graphic in seconds.
+Preview free; $10 once unlocks a clean, watermark-free SVG with a commercial license — no subscription — or subscribe for unlimited generations and stealth (private) mode.

 Notable stained glass artists include Louis Comfort Tiffany, Marc Chagall, William Morris, Gerhard Richter, John La Farge, Harry Clarke.
 Stained glass is unique among art forms — it requires light to exist.